pickyourdestiny/multicurrency/README.md

 A Numberbox button is used to initiate a Popover, which contains a SelectBox widget to allow a user to search for and select a currency by currency code or country/currency name.

-When a currency is selected it changes the currency and currency symbol for the Numberbox.
+When a currency is selected it changes the currency symbol for the Numberbox.